Module tf.about.install

 A = use("annotation/banks")

 The first time you do this you will see that the data is being downloaded and prepared for its first use.
-If you do this a second time, the data is already on your computer in preprocessed form, and Text-Fabric will see that data and load it quickly.
+If you do this a second time, the data is already on your computer in pre-processed form, and TF will see that data and load it quickly.

 From here you can use a tutorial.